-Following workshops, the participate pitched their idea to a panel of experts for the chance to win £2000; allowing them to turn their idea into a business or social enterprise in their area.
+The participates pitched their idea to a panel of experts for the chance to win £2000 in March 2020; allowing them to turn their idea into a business or social enterprise in their area.
 A chance to make a positive change in their community, be a leader of their own unique business and gain vital skills to help them to succeed!

 The Agency at Kiln Theatre is part of Brent 2020, London Borough of Culture.
 The Agency UK is a Battersea Arts Centre and Contact programme devised in partnership with People’s Palace Projects.
 Current partners include: Kiln Theatre, Blackhorse Workshop, National Theatre Wales and Fablab Belfast.